 The %Velocity parameter allows coaches to set training intensities as a percentage of an athlete's maximal velocity in a specific exercise.
-For instance, programming a run at 90% of an athlete's Maximal Aerobic Speed (MAS) ensures the workout is tailored to their current fitness level.
+For instance, programming a run at 90% of an athlete's Maximal Aerobic Speed (MAS) and %HR Max ensures the workout is tailored to their current fitness level.
 This approach mirrors the method of prescribing resistance training loads based on a percentage of one-repetition maximum (%1RM) or percentage difficulty (%Diff).

 For a visual demonstration of implementing %Velocity parameters, please refer to the following video from one of our experts:

-To utilize %Velocity parameters effectively:
+How to utilize %Velocity parameters

 Establish a Baseline: Conduct a test to determine the athlete's average velocity for specific exercises.